graves/RbxNginxPostgresDocker/README.md

 # Containerized Rails Development Environment using Docker

-A sample Rails environment using 3 seperate Docker containers.
+A sample Rails environment using three seperate Docker containers.
 Powered by Rubinius, Puma, Nginx and PostgreSQL.

 The Dockerfile and scripts for the PostgreSQL container were borrowed from